Self-Stabilizing Snapshot Objects for Asynchronous Fail-Prone Network Systems: System settings

 \section{System settings}

 We consider an asynchronous message-passing system that has no guarantees on the communication delay.
-Moreover, there is no notion of global (or universal) clocks and we do not assume that the algorithm can explicitly access the local clock (or timeout mechanisms).
-The system consists of $n$ failure-prone nodes (or processors) with identifiers are unique and totally ordered in $\sP$.
+Moreover, there is no notion of global (or universal) clocks and we do not assume that the algorithms can explicitly access the local clock (or timeout mechanisms).
+The system consists of a set, $\sP$, of $n$ failure-prone nodes (or processors) with unique identifiers.
+Any pair of nodes $p_i,p_j \in \sP$ have access to a bidirectional communication channel, $channel_{i,j}$, that, at any time, has at most $\capacity \in \N$ packets on transit from $p_i$ to $p_j$ (this assumption is due to a well-known impossibility~\cite[Chapter 3.2]{DBLP:books/mit/Dolev2000}).